betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 *Example1*: `#### Contributed by [Firstname Lastname](https://github.com/author-github-id "Firstname Lastname GitHub Profile")`
 *Example2*: `#### Contributed by BSSw.io team`

 3. **Topics**: Rules are the same across all BSSw.io content type for this deck attribute.
+There is no specific guidance for this for the event content type.
 See COMMON RULES section of this guide.

 4. **Publication date**: Rules are the same across all BSSw.io content type for this deck attribute.
+SThere is no specific guidance for this for the event content type.
 See COMMON RULES section of this guide.

 **Event content type specific deck attributes** are shown right below the deck text.
 These event content-type deck attributes customize different parts of the deck for the event content type.